 When I posted on Facebook that I’m leaving Cambodia, my sister messaged me right away.
 “Where are you going?!“, oh, I forgot to update my family about my life, for the 100th time!
 “I’m going back to Vietnam, but only in Ho Chi Minh City” I responded.
 “Vietnam again?”, she replied.

 Why am I back?
 I’m not even thinking to stay here just for a few days or just to say hi to a friend, I’m here for at least three weeks.
-What is it really that dragging me back to a place I have been, let alone to a place I have lived.
+What is it really that dragging me back to a place I have been to, let alone to a place I have lived.

 After I travelled for a year, I can feel the excitement is wearing off.
-The idea of meeting new people and getting lost in an unknown place is not thrilling as it used to be.
+The idea of meeting new people and getting lost in an unknown place is not as thrilling as it used to be.
 The craving for chasing sunsets and snapping an epic Instagram photo doesn’t give me chills anymore compared to when I started.
 Am I taking everything for granted?
 I am 100% privileged to be able to travel freely, on my own terms, at my own pace.

 I’ve had this conversation a couple of times with my friends.
 Friends who I love dearly and trust back in Denmark, another friend who I learn to admire because we share the same interest in travelling.
 I go in circles asking the same questions, hungry to find answers, restless to decipher the codes in why I keep coming back to the places I have been.